F12-Syntex/joutatsu/IMPLEMENTATION_PLAN.md

 - All frontend components depend on JOUT-003 (setup)
 - Integration tasks depend on both backend and frontend completion
 - Polish tasks (Phase 6) depend on all feature phases
+- Watch mode (Phase 7) depends on JOUT-113 for JapaneseText integration
+- Difficulty analysis (Phase 8) depends on JOUT-101 (TokenizerService) and JOUT-302 (ScoringService)
+- ProficiencyService integrates with ScoringService for per-dimension tracking